justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/readme.txt

 - Add in file uploads...
 This needs to be thought out and needs to be secure!!!!
 - In the app be sure to use a triple key system.
 - Be sure to support key rotatiing (forward security) so new members in groups can not see older messages other than when they joined.
+- Add the indiviual identity key(s) for a conversation in teh conversations payload.
 ## License

 This plugin is licensed under the GPLv2 or later.